maanabdullah/HTML/README.md

 </html>***

 That was a breeze, right?
 Great, but it sort of gets complicated now, so you might want to turn off your twitter notification and set your eyes on the screen!
-Inside the <table> tag, we need to define the table rows <tr> which is basically going to be the horizontal section of the calculator and the table data <td> (table column cell) which is to contain the calculator display and buttons.
+Inside the() tag, we need to define the table rows <tr> which is basically going to be the horizontal section of the calculator and the table data <td> (table column cell) which is to contain the calculator display and buttons.

 The first horizontal section of our calculator is to contain the display screen.